neerajadhav/GoalForge/Frontend/README.md

 1. Fork the repository and create a new branch for your feature or bugfix.
 2. Make your changes and ensure code quality with `npm run lint`.
 3. Submit a pull request with a clear description of your changes.

----

-## License

-This project is licensed under the MIT License.
-See the main repository for details.